KathyReid/osdc-2015-presentation/transcript.md

 - [ ] Need to add the other classes in here

+---

 ## Defending your character

-So, now that you know what sort of character you are, and you have an idea about the sort of skill tree that you'll be following for your career path, you need to give some thought to what sort professional reputation you want to uphold.
+So, now that you know what sort of character you are, and you have an idea about the sort of skill tree that you'll be following for your career path, you need to give some thought to what sort of professional reputation you want to uphold.
 Do you want to be known as honourable? diligent? an obnoxious but occasionally useful genious?
 The choice is yours.

 In RPG parlance, this is kind of like figuring out what sort of alignment you hold - are you chaotic good - kinda disorganised but generally good to be around - are you lawful evil - you totally understand the system, but also how to exploit it.